genesiscommunitysuccess/docs/docs/03_server/09_inter-process-messages/03_type-safe-messages.md

 Following the previous example with the `SetLogLevel` data class, it is possible to receive a message with just a `processName` value; you will still have default values for all the other fields because of the automatic defaults.
 This causes problems where you have business logic where those fields were part of the original payload.

-For example, if you receive a value for the field `expiration` set as 0, you might want to define different business logic than if the value was never sent in the first place - even though 0 is the same value as the default value.
+For example, if you receive a value for the field `expiration` set as 0, you might want to define a different business logic than if the value was never sent in the first place - even though 0 is the same value as the default value.

 In order to solve this problem, there is a class called `DeserializedFieldsSupport`.
 This class can be extended by any type-safe data class.
 It is available for both Event Handler definitions and Request Server definitions.
 The `SetLogLevel` data class in the previous example would now look like this: